Solidarity: noun | unity among individuals with a common interest

-We have many partners in this mission, but our closest partner, our sister-organization in Bolivia, is Puente de Solidaridad.
+We have many partners in this mission, but our closest partner, our sister organization in Bolivia, is Puente de Solidaridad.

 Puente de Solidaridad is headquartered in Cochabamba.
 It plays a critical role in nurturing our relationships with partner hospitals and doctors throughout Bolivia.
 In addition to this work, it employs social workers responsible for screening our surgical patients for financial eligibility and for overseeing follow-up care for those who require it, including all pacemaker implant recipients.
-Puente de Solidaridad manages a supply warehouse that catalogs, stores, and distributes our in-kind donations ranging from high-value surgical instrument trays to gauze and suture supplies for both mission trips and year-round activities.
+Puente de Solidaridad manages a supply warehouse that catalogs, stores, and distributes our in-kind donations ranging from high-value surgical instrument trays to gauze and suture supplies, both for mission trips and year-round activities.
 We are deeply grateful for their commitment to our mission.
-Together, we harness the energy, skills and compassion of highly specialized medical practitioners in the United States who join Bolivian specialists in valued relationships of professional service and training.
+Together, we harness the energy, skills, and compassion of highly specialized medical practitioners in the United States who join Bolivian specialists in valued relationships of professional service and training.

 In the United States, partner hospitals and health care systems can support Solidarity Bridge through medical supply donations, missioner recruitment, financial support, and more.

 In Bolivia, we have formal agreements with more than a dozen partner hospitals to host medical missions and campaigns or to collaborate in providing year-round operations through our four surgical programs.

 In Bolivia, our partner physicians are surgeons, anesthesiologists, and other doctors who receive training and equipment from Solidarity Bridge and provide surgeries for patients throughout the year, while also passing along acquired skills and knowledge to their students and peers.